 Since that's entirely cheeky, we're calling it an 18-month subscription with no free months.
 Regardless, it's still a great deal.

 ExpressVPN is also a great option, though it is more expensive than its rivals here.

 While it offers a fine service that's technologically better than some of those rivals (all servers run in RAM and don't write any data to hard drives) that may not be the top of your priority list when trying to unblock iPlayer.

 There is currently a deal that offers 15 months for the price of 12, though, and there’s a 30-day money-back guarantee available.

 ExpressVPN is reliable, has great customer support and thousands of servers across the globe available to connect to, including the UK.

 Read more in our ExpressVPN review.

-You can get the first three months of Hidden24 for £3.33 per month thanks to an exclusive deal with Tech Advisor, after which there is a 1-month option, 3-month option and 12-month option for £4.99, £13.47 and and £47.88 respectively.
+We've arranged a special deal so you get the first three months of Hidden24 for £3.33 per month, after which there is a 1-month option, 3-month option and 12-month option for £4.99, £13.47 and and £47.88 respectively.

 You can read more in our Hidden24 review.